tlsnotary/docs-mdbook/src/protocol/notarization/encryption.md

 During the entirety of the TLS session the User performs the role of the garbled circuit generator, thus ensuring that a malicious Notary can not corrupt or otherwise compromise the integrity of messages sent to/from the Server.

-There is one exception to the above, and that is during the transmission of the first encrypted handshake messages in which The Notary has the opportunity to pick a different value for their keyshare.
-The result of this would simply be a corrupt payload.
-Either the User or Server would detect this immediately and subsequently abort the connection prior to the transmission of any application data.
-Past this stage the Notary is committed to using the same keyshare for the rest of the session and thus has no opportunity to introduce a malicious input.

 ### Notation

 * $p$ is one block of plaintext